HOME

 Freddy King (aka Freddie King)

-About: American blues guitarist and singer nicknamed “The Texas Cannonball”.
+Blues guitarist born 9/3/1934 in Gilmer, TX.
+Died 12/28/1976.
+Nicknamed "The Texas Cannonball".
 Acknowledged as an important influence by the likes of Eric Clapton, Mike Bloomfield, Peter Green, Jeff Beck, and Carlos Santana.
 After his family moved to Chicago in 1950, he learned from blues masters like Muddy Waters, Little Walter, and Jimmie Rodgers.

 Mark King